xewar/weatherApp/README.md

 _Notes_

-This was a fun project.
+This was a fun and simple project.
 I had an idea for what I wanted it to look like and made a dummy in InDesign before starting.
-That was the first time I'd done that and it was an easier approach than trying to iterate a design in CSS.
+That was the first time I'd done that, and it was a much easier approach than trying to iterate a design in CSS.

 My biggest challenge was figuring out how to add a moon phase calendar into the site.
 I was really happy that I was able to figure out how to integrate a tool made by someone else and also convert an XML HttpRequest to a promise, as I'd been practicing.